The Life of Dolly

 When Dolly was one year old, analysis of her DNA showed that her telomeres were shorter than would be expected for a normal sheep of the same age.
 Telomeres are ‘caps’ on the ends of DNA molecules that protect the DNA from damage.
 As an animal or person ages, their telomeres become progressively shorter, exposing the DNA to more damage.

-It’s thought that Dolly had shorter telomeres were because her DNA came from an adult sheep and the telomeres had not been fully renewed during her development.
+It was thought that Dolly had shorter telomeres because her DNA came from an adult sheep and the telomeres had not been fully renewed during her development.
 This could have meant that Dolly was ‘older’ than her actual age.
 However, extensive health screens on Dolly at the time did not find any conditions which could be directly related to premature or accelerated ageing.

 After Dolly gave birth to her last lambs in September 2000, it was discovered that she had become infected by a virus called Jaagsiekte sheep retrovirus (JSRV), which causes lung cancer in sheep.
 Other sheep at The Roslin Institute had also been infected with JSRV in the same outbreak.